mayors-ic/mayors-ic.github.io/workshops.md

 the final segment (scaling jobs across a cluster) will occur on your cluster environment.
 You should have some version of Python 3 preinstalled for students to use.
 [Anaconda Python](https://www.anaconda.com/download/#linux) is a good choice for most use cases.
+Don't preinstall Snakemake on the system for users (unless it's already there), as this is good practice for students to install local Python packages on their account.

 ## Parallel Computing with Chapel